JuliaNLSolvers/NLsolve.jl/README.md

 ```

 Again it is also possible to specify two functions `f!(x::AbstractArray,
-fx::AbstractArray)` and `j!(x::AbstractArray, gx::AbstractMatrix)` that work on
+F::AbstractArray)` and `j!(x::AbstractArray, J::AbstractMatrix)` that work on
 arbitrary arrays `x`.

-Note that you should not assume that the Jacobian `gx` passed in argument is
+Note that you should not assume that the Jacobian `J` passed in argument is
 initialized to a zero matrix.
 You must set all the elements of the matrix in
 the function `j!`.